At Formula Honda, we’re seeing a massive trend where many more shoppers are considering purchasing a hybrid. But is it the right move for your family?

 The "Break-Even" Math: Putting Your Savings to Work

 We believe in transparency.
-There is a price premium for the Hybrid—roughly $3,000 depending on the trim level.
-But with gas prices at $1.46/L*, that gap closes faster than ever before.
+There is a higher average price for a Hybrid—roughly $3,000 for the CR-V, depending on the trim level.
+But with gas prices at $1.46/L*, you’ll immediately feel the savings at the pump, helping validate that extra investment.

-For a typical Scarborough family driving 20,000 km per year*** (a mix of 401 commuting and weekend hockey trips), here is how the math breaks down:
+We looked at a typical Toronto family’s driving up to 20,000 km per year*** (a mix of 401 commuting and weekend hockey trips), here is how the math breaks down:

 Feature